meatclub/projects/Kielbasa.md

 For the individual sausage links, tie a knot in the open end of the casing of each link.
 Tie butcher twine around the knots at each end of the sausage link, leaving roughly 4 inches of twine between the ends of the Kielbasas.

+You can use the butcher twine to hang the sausages inside your smoker, if you wish.

 ### Develople the Pellicle

 Now, we need to dry out the sausage's external casing to form a pellicle.
 This will provide a tacky surface to which the smoke will adhere during the smoking process, and will also serve as a way for the Kielbasa to retain its internal moisture.